wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

 Oathsworn (P): Declare an ACT type.
 Upgrade an ACT slot with "each turn you use the declared ACT type here, imbue 1"

 DISCIPLINE:
-Intervention: Next turn, attack and block
+Vigil: Extend your buffs and prepared spells by 1 turn, and restore some STA
-Stand Tall: While your ACT slots are full, gain ATK/DEF (Order (EL): Truth made manifest through stable, enduring forms.
+Oath: Declare an ACT type.
+Gain ATK/DEF until a turn you don't use it (Order (EL): Truth made manifest through stable, enduring forms.
 Binding, geas, oaths, vows, contracts) Shield of Faith (2 Inscription): Gain non-decaying block.
-For each turn channeled in this slot, heal Pray (3 Inscription): Heal.
+For each turn channeled in this slot, gain DEF Pray (3 Inscription): Heal.
 Each turn channeled in the same slot, restore STA

 VISION: